CoinFabrik/coinbase-api-swagger/javascript-client/docs/AccountsApi.md

 Show an account

-Show current user’s account.
-To access user’s primary account, primary keyword can be used instead of the account id in the URL.
+Show current user\u2019s account.
+To access user\u2019s primary account, primary keyword can be used instead of the account id in the URL.

 ### Example
 ```javascript